Back-to-back defeats and no service for Lukaku - Tuchel struggling to create Chelsea's winning identity

 The two England internationals were brought on ahead of the big-name, new loan signing from Atletico Madrid in the second half of Chelsea’s 1-0 defeat to Juventus on Wednesday night.

-But in the last four games, Lukaku hasn't scored.
+But in the last four games, Lukaku has not scored.
 Partly, it is down to his team-mates not linking up with him well enough.
-Since Mason Mount dropped out of the team injured, the other candidates at No.10 and the forwards have been unable to link with him.
+Since Mason Mount dropped out of the team injured, the other candidates at No.10 and the forwards have been unable to strike up a working relationship on the field.

 Furthermore, the wing-backs are rarely supplying the kind of balls to help him take advantage of his physical gifts.